 - a CAT scan is best suited for viewing bone injuries, diagnosing lung and chest problems, and detecting cancers,

 - a magnetic resonance imaging examination is suited for examining soft tissue in ligament and tendon injuries, spinal cord injuries, cross-sectional images of brain tumors, etc.

 - A computed tomography (CT) scans are widely used in emergency rooms because the scan takes fewer than 5 minutes,

 - an MRI, on the other hand, can take up to 30 minutes,

 - an MRI typically costs more than a CT scan,

-- one advantage of an MRI is that it does not use radiation while CT scans do.
+- one advantage of an MRI is that it does not use radiation exposure while CT scans do.

-- MRIs scans cost around $1,500 to $6000 while CT scans cost between $1,000 – $4,000 for a high deductible patient that hasn’t met his yearly limit
+MRIs scans cost around $1,600 to $6000 on regular health plans while CT scans cost between $1,000 – $4,000 for a high deductible patient that hasn’t met his yearly limit

 - The difference is due to the cost of the machine and also the duration of the exam.
 MRI takes at least 30 minutes, while a CT scan can be done in as little as 5-15 minutes